-Of the thousands of documents which members of Peoples Temple left behind following their mass deaths on 18 November 1978, there are very few which Jim Jones apparently wrote himself.
-One of these few is “The Letter Killeth,” an undated, 24-page booklet which Jones prepared to denigrate the Bible’s legitimacy through its errors and inconsistencies, its defense of slavery, and its depictions of rapes and murders which were condoned or ordered by God.
-In seeming contradiction, the booklet also provides the Biblical basis for the Peoples Temple ministry as well as defends Jones’ position as an anointed prophet of the Word.
-However, this takes up only a small portion of the text and was not as important to Jones’ message about the Bible.
+One of the most interesting documents recovered from Jonestown is a 24-page booklet titled “The Letter Killeth.”
+Originally thought to have been authored by Jim Jones, it was apparently co-written around 1968 by Mike Cartmell and Sharon Amos, with input and oversight from Carolyn Layton.
+The booklet denigrates the Bible’s legitimacy by identifying its errors and inconsistencies, highlighting its defense of slavery, and noting its depictions of rapes and murders, which were condoned or ordered by God.
+In seeming contradiction, the booklet also provides the biblical basis for the Peoples Temple ministry and defends Jones’ position as an anointed prophet of the Word.
+However, this takes up only a small portion of the text and was not as important to Jones’ criticism of the Bible.

 Certainly, when Jones referred to the booklet, as he did innumerable times, it was in the context of his attacks on what he called “your black book.”
 Moreover, even when he did not refer to “The Letter Killeth” by name, he used the examples of Biblical error and illegitimacy which he collected for the booklet throughout his speeches and sermons.
 Many of these addresses were recorded on tape and are available here.